WHAT WE DO

-AaSP also supports the ideals of Camp4Heroes, a 184-acre retreat in North Carolina that is being developed as a sanctuary for Life, Love and Respect for our Injured Servicemen/women.
+AaSP has supported the ideals of Camp4Heroes, a retreat in North Carolina that is being developed as a sanctuary for Life, Love and Respect for our Injured Servicemen/women, as well as police, fire and first responders.
 We believe that Camp4Heroes will be instrumental in helping our Wounded Vets heal their souls from the trauma of war.
-AaSP has made huge improvements to the Camp and built the first cabin on the property to house Wounded Vets and their families when they visit.
-Additionally, AaSP encouraged the American Legion of Bergen County, NJ, to build a cabin and the Cannata Group and US Bank to build a third cabin.
-We just finished helping the Camp build a "Team House" barracks on the property.
+AaSP made huge improvements to the Camp and built the first cabin on the property to house Wounded Vets and their families when they visit.
+Additionally, with help from some partners, financed two more cabins.
+We helped the Camp build a "Team House" barracks on the property.
+AaSP and its partners donated over $250,000 to the Camp, building an outdoor kitchen, pier on the lake, and other facilities.
+The Camp is approximately seven years old.

 Military Appreciation Tours

-Adopt-a-Soldier Platoon has also made Morale Welfare Recreation (MWR) Military Appreciation Tours with the Washington Redskins Cheerleaders.
+Prior to the pullout in Afghanistan, Adopt-a-Soldier Platoon made Morale Welfare Recreation (MWR) Military Appreciation Tours with the Washington Redskins Cheerleaders.

 The Cheerleaders put on a great variety show.
-In January 2014, on a trip to Afghanistan, we added an Elvis impersonator.
-We also bring exercise gear; entertainment amenities, such as Xboxes and iPads; and healthy snacks, candy and fresh roasted coffee, to name just some of the items, to our Troops.
+We also brought exercise gear; entertainment amenities, such as Xboxes and iPads; and healthy snacks, candy and fresh roasted coffee, to name just some of the items, to our Troops.

 HOW WE GOT STARTED